Microsoft Teams

 Does sipcall provide support for Microsoft Teams?

-sipcall exclusively provides support for the integration of Microsoft Teams.
+sipcall provides support exclusively for the integration of Microsoft Teams.

 What is the best way to migrate to Microsoft Teams telephony?
 Can I conduct a test?